When Should I Change My Air Conditioner’s Air Filter at Home?

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

-- Occupancy of the home
+- Number of occupants in the house

-- Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months
+- Seldom used home or single occupant homes without pets or allergies: Change 6-12 months

-- Average suburban home without pets: Change every 90 days
+- Typical suburban home without pets: Change every 90 days

-- House with a pet: Change every 60 days
+- Add a dog or cat: Change every 60 days

-- Multiple pets or have allergies: Change every 30-45 days
+- Several pets or have allergies: Change every 30-45 days

-How To Remember To Change Air Filters
+How To Remember To Change Your Air Conditioner’s Air Filters

 How to replace your return air filter

-- Find your return air vents.
+- Locate your return air vents.

 - Some covers have screws and some have tabs.
-Unscrew or pull tabs to pull off the wall.
+Unscrew or pull tabs to remove from the wall.

 - Verify the filter type is the one recommended by the manufacturer.

-- If filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.
+- If the filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.